KomodoPlatform/developer-docs/docs/005-installations/_023-asset-chain-parameters.md

 If this is not set, the block reward will be `10000` satoshis and blocks will be [on-demand](#a-note-about-low-activity-blockchains) after block 127.

+#### :pushpin: Examples:

-> A 777777 coin pre-mine, with a 1 coin block reward that does not end.
+A 777777 coin pre-mine, with a 1 coin block reward that does not end.
 (Recall that ac_supply is given in coins, while ac_reward is given in satoshis.)

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=100000000 &
 ```

-> A 777777-coin pre-mine, with a 10-coin block reward, and the block reward decreases by 25% every 2000 blocks.
+A 777777-coin pre-mine, with a 10-coin block reward, and the block reward decreases by 25% every 2000 blocks.

 ```
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -ac_reward=1000000000 -ac_halving=2000 -ac_decay=75000000 &